SkelliBoi/Humble-Warden/README.md

 6. Find the chargenmorphcfg.xml file inside the mods folder inside your installation folder ("Just a Humble Warden\mods\chargenmorphcfg.xml").
 It should be the only loose file in there.

-7. Move the file to "Just a Humble Warden\Stock Game\packages\core\override\".
-If the override folder doesn't exist yet, create it.
+7. Move the file to "Just a Humble Warden\overwrite\".
+If the overwrite folder doesn't exist yet, create it.

 ## Run FIX_DLC